Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI - WTOP News

 The upheaval continues a trend that began before Patel took over, when more than a half-dozen senior executives were forced out under a Justice Department rationale that they could not be “trusted” to implement Trump’s agenda.

 There’s since been significant turnover in leadership at the FBI’s 55 field offices.
-Some left because of promotions and planned retirements, but others because of ultimatums to resign or accept new assignments.
+Some left because of promotions or retirements, but others because of ultimatums to accept new assignments or resign.
 The head of the Salt Lake City office, an experienced counterterrorism investigator, was pushed out of her position weeks before Kirk was killed at a Utah college, said people familiar with the move.

-In July, an agent based in Norfolk, Virginia, Michael Feinberg, authored a first-person account saying he was told to brace for a demotion and a polygraph exam because of his friendship with Peter Strzok , a lead FBI agent in the investigation into ties between Russia and Trump’s 2016 campaign fired over derogatory text messages sent about Trump.
-Feinberg resigned.

 FBI’s priorities shift under Patel